WRF Physics¶

 SMS-3DTKE¶

-3D TKE subgrid mixing scheme that is self-adaptive to the grid size between the large-eddy simulation (LES) and mesoscale limits (new since v4.2).
-It is activated with the following settings:
+3D TKE subgrid mixing scheme that self-adapts to the grid size between the large-eddy simulation (LES) and mesoscale limits.
+This option is available with WRFv4.2+ and is activated with the following settings:

 See Zhang et al., 2018 for details.